kiboschool/course-c4s-writing/src/communicating-for-success/course-assessments.md

 ## Final Project 15% of final grade)

 Your other final assessments for this course will require you to put together an application for the Kibo Digital Literacy Fellowship.
-The application will require you to write a personal statement and a proejct proposal.
+The application will require you to write a personal statement and a project proposal.

 The due date for the project will be September 17th, 2023.